 - 1Retargeting customers with emails: Do you collect email or phone number information from your customers?
-For example, if you provide free wifi for guests, often they have to enter their email to get access.
-Well, you can take that email list and load it into Facebook and have Facebook match those emails to profiles – now you have a Custom Audience inside Facebook of past customers you can run ads towards.
+For example, if you provide free wifi for guests, often the customer has to enter their email to get access.
+Once you have their email or phone number, you can take that list and load it into Facebook and have Facebook match those emails to Facebook profiles – now you have what is called a Custom Audience inside Facebook of past customers you can run ads at.

 - 2Website visitors: anyone that has visited your restaurant website can also be retargeted.
 Facebook allows you to create a retargeting list of anyone that visits your website.
 This is another good way to reach past customers.

-Facebook Ad Tactic #5: Integrating Ads With Traditional Marketing
+Integrating Ads With Your Traditional Marketing

 Alternatively, what if you’re running local radio ads or a TV commercial?
 Did you know you can target radio listeners of specific radio stations and TV shows on Facebook?